12 In My picks

 He often conflicts with his desires and lacks stability in this world.
 That is why strong-willed women attract him: the dangerous temperamental Scarlett and the reserved but no less strong-willed Melanie.
 Unlike him, they both know perfectly well what they want and are sufficiently guided by their desires.

 As a result, Ashley sincerely demonstrates what in psychology is called a “double signal”: he seems to want to be with Scarlett but doesn’t seem to want to.
-Here he explains his love to her, and then he marries Melanie.
-In general, it demonstrates everything because Father O’Hara predicted at the very beginning that Scarlett would hate this man for the rest of her life.
+Here, he explains his love to her, and then he marries Melanie.
+In general, it demonstrates everything that Father O’Hara predicted at the very beginning: Scarlett would hate this man for the rest of her life.

 gone with the wind ashley analysis